launchdarkly/sdk-test-harness/docs/service_spec.md

         * `afterEvaluation` (string, optional): The error/exception message that should be generated in the `afterEvaluation` stage of the test hook.
   * `tls` (object, optional): If specified, contains configuration for establishing TLS connections.
     * `skipVerifyPeer` (bool, optional): If true, the SDK's TLS configuration should be set skip verification of the peer.
 If false or omitted, the SDK should perform peer verification.
+    * `customCAFile` (string, optional): If set, contains a file path pointing to a custom CA file that should be used by the SDK to verify the peer's certificate chain.
+The file will contain one or more PEM-encoded x509 certificates.
+The root of the certificate chain presented to the SDK during the TLS handshake must be signed by one of these CA certificates.

 The response to a valid request is any HTTP `2xx` status, with a `Location` header whose value is the URL of the test service resource representing this SDK client instance (that is, the one that would be used for "Close client" or "Send command" as described below).